Chun5/works/index.rst

   beginning to end to find those answers.
 Quality information addresses users where they are.
   Writers must apply their own skills and expertise based on solid research and proven methods.

-  Develop ever smaller chunks of information to address the changing needs of users.

 QTI's characteristics: